VemuNikhil2018/btcpricetrigger/README.md

 Contd. from point 5 - If you said no, it asks if you want to view the history of all the requests.
 It outputs all the data stored in the ThingSpeak database in the perfect format of value, date, and time, with a new line for every value.
 If the first input is invalid, it asks for the input again.
+You can't stop the program to add extra mails.
+In that case, you could execute the same program again for new emails.